ckt1031/DraconianBot/README.md

 Draconian Made by Koolisw, project [Here](https://github.com/RealKoolisw/Draconian)
 ## Self-Hosting
 1. To get Draconian ready to run locally, the first step is to clone this repository onto the machine you wish to run it on.
-2. **Node.js version 12.0x or newer is recommended to run Draconian.**
+2. **Node.js version 12.0x or newer is recommended to run Draconian since we are using Discord.js v12**
 3. Use NPM to install the dependencies from the project folder: `npm install`
 4. Edit the file config.json and insert your bot token.
 5. Start the bot from the project folder: `node app.js`